Kyle Stewart is a Registered Psychotherapist (Qualifying) working with LGBTQ2IA+ individuals, couples, and relationships virtually.

 My work largely consists of supporting my LGBTQ+ community and/or poly(amorous) folks.
 I work with people struggling with their identity, depression, anxiety, ADHD, and challenging relationship patterns.

-I entered this pathway by supporting queer and trans folks in educational settings, and in teaching important but difficult content to undergraduate students (ranging from feminist and queer theory to political polarization and Asian wisdom traditions… it’s been quite a journey!).
-I also have a background studying existential philosophy, which sometimes shapes the therapeutic work clients like us to do together.
-I am currently completing a Master of Arts in Psychotherapy and Spiritual Care from Wilfrid Laurier University.
+I entered this pathway by supporting queer and trans folks in educational settings, and in teaching important but difficult content to undergraduate students (ranging from feminist and queer theory to Canadian political polarization and Asian wisdom traditions… it’s been quite a journey!).
+I also have a background studying philosophy (think existentialism, feminism, etc.), which sometimes shapes the therapeutic work clients like us to do together.
+This led me on my journey towards a Master of Arts in Psychotherapy and Spiritual Care from Wilfrid Laurier University.
 There, I have been trained in trauma, addictions, Buddhist care, Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), and Emotionally-Focused Therapy (EFT).

 Credentials and experience

-• Master of Arts in Spiritual Care & Psychotherapy from Wilfrid Laurier University (Degree Conferral: Fall 2024)
+- Master of Arts in Spiritual Care & Psychotherapy from Wilfrid Laurier University

 Perhaps most importantly, I am forever indebted to the anti-oppressive and healing teachings organized by community leaders in Mi’kma’ki, Tiohtià:ke, Tkaronto, and on the unceded/occupied Haldimand Tract which have shaped my work and values.